Middleman held in connection with bribery case involving ED official: CBI

 The plan was that the CBI would nab the accused after the bribe was received by him, they said.

-The ED officer, who is on deputation from the Central Board of Indirect Taxes and Customs , got alerted during the operation and allegedly fled, the officials said.
+The ED officer, who is on deputation from the Central Board of Indirect Taxes and Customs (CBIC), got alerted during the operation and allegedly fled, the officials said.

 The agency has been trying to locate him for six days.
 It has even launched technical surveillance to pin-point his location but to no avail.